Last night the neighborhood owls were going crazy.

-When the mannikin heard the mall was closing, it started pulling out its hair.
+When the mannequin found out the final shopping mall was closing, it started pulling out its hair.
 First the ringlets, then the roots, right down to the styrofoam scalp.

 Ruby draws a detailed picture of a princess holding two different species of flower — a pink swirlflower and a black treerose.
-“They don’t have these flowers in our world,” she says.
+“They don’t have these flowers in our world,” she explains.

 If I’m being honest, that’s a pretty big “if”

-What if all the bizarre individuals in your spam filter are actually real people who don’t know how to make friends except by offering great deals on sketchy products?
+What if all the bizarrely named individuals in your spam filter are just real people who don’t know how to make friends except by offering great deals on Ray-Bans and generic prescription drugs?

-Near the old fairgrounds, a game of hide-and-seek that lasts 150 years.
+Near the historic battlegrounds, a game of hide-and-seek that lasts for 150 years.

 Head-canceling noisephones.
-Never mind what you can’t hear.
+Never mind what you can not hear.

-You can complain, but it’s where you want to be: In over your head and still able to breathe.
+You can complain, but it’s where you wanted to be.
+In over your head yet still able to breathe.

 Make your path by ______

-I see you here every weekend, peering through the crack in the fence.
+I see you here every weekend, peering through the cracks in the perimeter fence.
 What is it you wish to retrieve from just beyond the brink?

-There is no dating market, she says.
-Only futures trading.
+There is no more dating market, she says.
+Only options traders.

 The avant-garde never lets its guard down.

 One by one, the goddesses move to greener pastures.
-Or cease to be goddesses.
+Or give up being goddesses.

 At the Loose Park picnic shelter, the percussionists sip from plastic cups

-Riding her bike past the suspension bridge, into the concrete canyon.
+Riding her bike past the railroad bridge, into the concrete canyon.

-The railroad workers say she’s crazy, but she knows where she’s going.
+The engineers think she’s crazy, but she knows where she is going.

 The desire to invest in our common future vs.